 A sweeping talayotic village spread across 12 acres, bearing witness to nearly every phase of prehistory on Minorca until its Christian reconquest by King Alfonso III in 1287.
-Here at this archaeological site you can find the most paradigmatic examples of talayotic culture on Minorca, such as talayots, taula sanctuaries and post-talayotic houses.

 The talayotic village of Torre d'en Galmés is located in the township of Alaior, and belongs to the Ministry of Culture, which acquired it in the early 1970s.
 It currently spreads across more than 12 acres taking up part of a promontory, the top of which commands a sweeping view of the surrounding land and the southern coast of Minorca.